rancher/rancher.github.io/rancher/rancher-ui/infrastructure/hosts/amazon/index.md

  * From the rancher server to TCP port `22` (SSH to install and configure Docker)
  * From and To all other hosts on UDP ports `500` and `4500` (for IPsec networking)

-As of our Beta release (v0.24.0), we no longer require any additional TCP ports.
-But if you are using a version prior to Beta, then you will need to add the following ports:

-* From the internet to TCP ports `9345` and `9346` (for UI hosts stats/graphs)

 > **Note:** If you re-use the `rancher-machine` security group, any missing ports in the security group will not be re-opened.
 You will need to check the security group in AWS if the host does not launch correctly.

 After choosing your security option, click on **Next: Set Instance Options**.